 - Social security contributions of around €300 per month for the director if the director also works in the company

-- Your monthly subscription for a merchant account and international payment gateway
+- Your monthly subscription for a merchant account and payment gateway in Spain

 - Accident insurance, public liability insurance, home and contents insurance (if working from home), and insurance for your commercial property and inventory

 How to Cover the Costs of Starting a Business in Spain

 Ideally, you have €100,000 hidden under your mattress for covering the cost of starting a business in Spain.
 However, in reality, most businesses start with a loan.